Broadmeadows: Transport

 Broadmeadows is serviced by the Melbourne metropolitan railway service as well as the Victorian regional railway services and NSW TrainLink services from Broadmeadows railway station, located between Pascoe Vale Road and Railway Crescent.
 Broadmeadows is also the terminus for the area's bus routes.
 Victoria Police Protective Services Officers (PSOs) patrol Broadmeadows railway station from 6pm until the last train service, 7 days a week.

 Sport

-Hume City FC play soccer in the National Premier Leagues Victoria, with their home ground located at John Ilhan Memorial Reserve, in neighboring Westmeadows.
+Hume City FC play soccer in the National Premier Leagues Victoria, with their home ground located at John Ilhan Memorial Reserve, in neighbouring Westmeadows.

 Northern Thunder play rugby league in NRL Victoria.

+Victoria's Rugby League Centre of Excellence is located at Seabrook Reserve in Broadmeadows.
+Construction commenced in 2021 and was completed in 2023, at the cost of $16.9 million.
+The facility serves as the home ground for Northern Thunder as well as the administration base for NRL Victoria and Touch Football Victoria, it serves as a hub for rugby league programs, and a venue for training, camps and state and national level tournaments, and is also set to serve as the home ground of any future Melbourne Storm NRL W team.
+Features of the facility include a show pitch, three community access competition pitches, a female-friendly pavilion including high-performance training and recovery facilities, and car parking.